davesmith/Respond/README.md

 ### How the fork this version works
-The CSS from all the linked stylesheets and style elements is captured and added to a single style element in the correct order.
+The CSS from all the linked stylesheets and style elements is captured and added to a single style element in source order.
 All CSS added to the single style element is wrapped in media query blocks - except for those already being media query blocks.
 Depending on the screen size the media query block queries are modified.